Deutsche Post hikes parcel prices for more businesses

-BERLIN (Reuters) - Deutsche Post DHL (DPWGn.DE) will hike parcel prices next year for business customers with individually agreed conditions due to rises in transport and labor costs, the German logistics group said on Thursday.
+BERLIN, Sept 19 (Reuters) - Deutsche Post DHL will hike parcel prices next year for business customers with individually agreed conditions due to rises in transport and labour costs, the German logistics group said on Thursday.

 The partly state-owned company hit business customers who pay list prices with higher rates earlier this year, helping it to lift guidance for full-year operating profit.